-Too often the medical specialist is only looking at a part of the patient, a component of the myriad number of factors that may be contributing to the patient’s health or state of wellness.
-This results in part from the fractionation and isolation of the various medical specialties, and in part from the pressures of in-network delivery of care reflected in decreasing reimbursement, decreasing options for testing and treatment, and shortened appointment times.
-Basically the physician is being forced to shuttle the patients through the clinic, with a limited time to really appreciate the complexities of the patient’s presentation.
+Too often the medical specialist is only looking at a part of the patient.
+A component of the myriad number of factors that may be contributing to the patient’s health or state of wellness.
+This results partly from the fractionated and isolation of the various medical specialties.
+And partly from the pressures of in-network delivery of care reflected in decreasing reimbursement, decreasing options for testing and treatment and shortened appointment times.
+The physician is being forced to shuttle the patients through the clinic, with a limited time to really appreciate the complexities of the patient’s presentation.

-There is little debate that the human body is an amazing organism, and with the advent of the Human Genome Project, and more recently the Gut Microbiome project, we are getting more and more insight into the factors which influence our state of both health and disease.
-And the consensus is, well, that things are pretty complex.
-More and more it is becoming apparent that the human physiology and psyche is a function of both our internal and external environments.
+The human body is an amazing organism.
+And with the advent of the Human Genome Project and the Gut Microbiome project, we are getting more and more insight into the factors which influence our state of both health and disease.
+And the consensus is – things are complex.
+It is becoming apparent that the human physiology and psyche is a function of both our internal and external environments.
 And within this myriad association of factors rests the expression of our genetics.

 I am not disparaging the wonders and opportunities of modern medicine.
-Should I be so unfortunate to rupture my appendix this evening I assure you that I will gladly take a general anesthetic, surgical treatment and the appropriate antibiotics to keep me alive.
-Not two centuries ago such a diagnosis was almost uniformly fatal.
+If I were to rupture my appendix this evening, I assure you that I will gladly take a general anesthetic, surgical treatment and the appropriate antibiotics to keep me alive.
+Two centuries ago such a diagnosis was almost fatal.
 But what about other medical conditions such as diabetes, cardiovascular disease or cancers?
-Could there be a way to remedy these chronic conditions without turning to expensive, invasive, and often “after-the-fact” treatments?
+Could there be a way to remedy these chronic conditions without turning to expensive, invasive and often “after-the-fact” treatments?

 Dr. Scott Resnick